videomi/shotcut_web/FAQ.md

 ## Why does it crash on Windows upon launch?

-(The conflict with the Jahshaka application was fixed in version 14.10.03.)

 One Windows 8.1 one user reported he needed to change the following in the Compatibility tab of the Properties for the Shotcut icon/exe: Run in compatibility mode for "Windows XP (Service Pack 2)", and "Run this